Sangzhi County

-Sangzhi (桑植县 (桑植縣, Sāngzhí Xiàn)) is a county in Hunan Province, China, it is under administration of the prefecture-level city of Zhangjiajie.
-Located on the northern margin of Hunan, Sangzhi County is bordered to the east by Cili County, to the south by Yongding and Wulingyuan Districts, to the west by Yongshun and Longshan Counties, and to the north by Xuan'en and Hefeng Counties of Hubei.
-Sangzhi is also the home of the Tujia, Miao and Bai people.
-The County has an area of 3,474 km2 with a population of roughly 479,500. (as of 2015).
-It is divided into 23 township-level divisions (November 27, 2015), and its county seat is Liyuan Town (澧源镇).
+Sangzhi (桑植县 (桑植縣, Sāngzhí Xiàn)) is a county in Hunan Province, China, under the administration of the prefecture-level city of Zhangjiajie.
+Located on the northern margin of Hunan, Sangzhi County is bordered to the east by Cili County, to the south by Yongding and Wulingyuan Districts, to the west by Yongshun and Longshan Counties, and to the north by Xuan'en and Hefeng Counties in Hubei province.

+Sangzhi county is home to several ethnic groups, including the Tujia, Miao, and Bai people.
+The County covers an area of 3,474 km2 and had a population of approximately 479,500 as of 2015.
+As on 27 November 2015, It was divided into 23 township-level division divisions, with its county seat located in Liyuan Town (澧源镇).